Healthdirect Free Australian health advice you can count on.

 • frequent blushing, flushing or redness on your cheek, nose, chin or forehead

-• persistent redness that looks similar to a sunburn that does not go away
+• redness that looks like sunburn that doesn’t go away

-• small visible blood vessels on the face
+• small visible blood vessels on your face

-• bumps or pimples on the face that might sting or burn (most often on the cheeks, chin and nose)
+• bumps or pimples on your face that might sting or burn (most often on your cheeks, chin and nose)

 Illustration showing different stages of rosacea.